DamienVassart/TrouveTonEvenement/README.md

 ## Roadmap
 An up to date roadmap of the project can be seen [here](https://view.monday.com/1360435266-fc2bcf8205a4fba9938ea7d39d15d930?r=euc1)

+## Requirements
+- PHP 8.1+
+- A database server (SQLite, MySQL, PostgreSQL)
+- The Make command installed on your machine
+- 10GB of free disk space

 ## Installation Instructions
 The installation process is valid for **UNIX** based systems.
 For **Windows**, it may depend on your configuration.
 Your database server must be up and running.